Shopify GitHub integration

 You can connect only one GitHub account to your Shopify login.

 After you connect your Shopify login to a GitHub account, your Shopify login can do the following:

-- Connect repositories and branches that you have access to
+- Connect repositories and branches that the Shopify GitHub app has access to

 - Disconnect your GitHub account from Shopify

-If multiple users need to manage connections to a repository, then each user needs to set up the Shopify GitHub integration on their own account.
+If multiple users need to manage connections to a repository, then each user needs to authorize the Shopify GitHub app for their own account.